XOR-op/BoltConn/README.md

 # BoltConn
 BoltConn is a transparent proxy for domain name/application level routing.

+*Warning: Since this project is under development, no guarantee for compatibility and availability.*
 ## Features
 - [x] TLS mitm
 - [x] modification of http/s requests and responses